-Pursuant to Public Utilities Code Section 8386.3(a), this Action Statement and the discussion found in the associated Resolutions is the outcome of the WSD's review of Liberty's WMP and input from the public and other governmental agencies.
-As stated previously, this Action Statement is the conditional approval of Liberty's WMP and is presented to the CPUC for ratification, via the associated Resolution and Guidance Resolution.
+Pursuant to Public Utilities Code Section 8386.3(a), this Action Statement and the discussion found in the associated Resolutions is the outcome of the WSD's review of BVES' WMP and input from the public and other governmental agencies.
+As stated previously, this Action Statement is the conditional approval of BVES' WMP and is presented to the CPUC for ratification, via the associated Resolution and Guidance Resolution.

-The conditions for approval of Liberty's WMP are designed to address the gaps identified in Liberty's WMP.
-Some of the key deficiencies for Liberty's WMP are summarized below.
-The associated Resolution and Guidance Resolution capture the WSD's comprehensive review of Liberty's WMP submission.
+The conditions for approval of BVES' WMP are designed to address the gaps identified in WMP.
+Some of the key deficiencies for BVES' WMP are summarized below.
+The associated Resolution and Guidance Resolution capture the WSD's comprehensive review of BVES' WMP submission.

-Discussion of WMP AssessmentSummary
+Discussion of WMP Assessment